Deedone/techadv-src/content/posts/webgl.md

 Be aware that WebGL coordinates work different from canvas coordinates.
 Unlike canvas, it's origin is at the center and all coordinates are normalized.
 So no matter what aspect ratio your canvas has, X and Y are always in -1 to 1 range.
-Also Y coordinate is pointing upwards.
+Also, the Y-axis is pointing upwards.

 <div align="center">
 <figure style="width:100%;margin:0;">